Sprint Application FAQs

 Q: How does LWOW Sprint work?

-The LWOW Pre-Sprint Learning Modules will be held (unless assigned to be completed independently and asynchronously) mostly on Wednesdays from 15:30pm Eastern Time USA (20:30 UTC) onwards in the 7 weeks (roughly 15 January—5 March 2025) leading up to the in-person Sprint.
-The final schedule of the learning modules will be published in late Fall 2024.
+The LWOW Pre-Sprint Learning Modules will be held in the 7 weeks leading up to the in-person Sprint from 14 Jan - 25 Feb, 2026.
+Sessions will be on Wednesdays (unless otherwise notified) from UTC 20:30-22:00 for 90 minutes (15:30-17:00 Eastern Time USA).
+The final schedule of the learning modules will be published in Fall 2025.

 Q: When DO applicationS OPEN AND WHAT IS THE DEADLINE?

-A: Applications for Sprint 2025 opens 18 September, 2024.
-Unless otherwise noted by a participating school, students must complete their Sprint 2025 Applications (click here for How to Apply) by 11 November 2024.
-This includes completion of the Application Form, the Applicant Recommendation and an Interview Video, also due 11 November, 2024.
+A: Applications for Sprint 2026 opens 17 September, 2025.
+Unless otherwise noted by a participating school, students must complete their Sprint 2026 Applications (click here for How to Apply) by 20 November 2025.
+This includes a CV, completion of the Application Form, the Applicant Recommendation and an Interview Video.
 Applications are not considered complete until all are submitted.
-All students will be notified of acceptance by 2 Dec 2024.
+All students will be notified of acceptance by 28 Nov 2025.

 Q: What do i need to submit for my lwow application?

-A: You will need to complete 1) the online Application Form 2) Submit an Interview Video 3) Submit your LinkedIn url and finally, submit 4) a Recommendation from an academic or professional supervisor.
+A: You will need to submit 1) a CV 2) the online Application Form 3) an Interview Video and finally, submit 4) one Recommendation from an academic or professional supervisor.
+Personal interviews may be required.

 Q: Who should complete the Applicant Recommendation, and how?

 A: Only ONE recommendation is required.
 Students applying to LWOW must have a current or past academic or professional supervisor (e.g., a professor who supervises their work as a research assistant, a thesis supervisor, a work manager, recent boss, etc.) complete the Applicant Recommendation on their behalf.
-Students should inform the supervisor of their candidacy for LWOW and send the link to their supervisor for completion.
+Students should inform the supervisor of their candidacy for LWOW and send the recommendor link to their supervisor for completion.
 An application without a recommendation will not be considered.
-A link to the Recommendation Form to come 18 Sept 2024.
+The Recommendation Form will go live on 17 Sept 2025.

 Q: What should my Interview Video include?

 A: Your Interview Video should tell us why you're a fitting candidate for LWOW by answering the interview questions in a thoughtful, creative manner.
-Each video should display examples of problem solving, leadership, and creativity.
+Creativity in presentation is highly valued.
 Applications to LWOW are competitive, so what makes you stand out?
 The Interview Video is your opportunity to give us an in-depth visual idea of your identity, personality, complimentary interests and desire to participate in LWOW.
 Note: The Interview Video may be a mix of video clips, still photos, and animated media; however, it must be one cohesive video file.
 Visit How to Apply for Interview Video Questions + Instructions.
 Follow instructions for creation and submission.

 Want some ideas on the video?
 Click HERE for a YouTube playlist of past Personal Pitches (whilst this is not exactly what your Interview Video will look like, it will give you an idea on the quality of the LWOW applicant pool as well as creativity of the video submissions).